TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 !!! note

-    When deleting backups, if a blob/chunk is still referenced by other non-deleted backups, it will not be automatically deleted; the corrupted data still exists in the storage pool, just no longer affecting the deleted backups
+    When deleting backups, if a blob or chunk is still referenced by other non-deleted backups, it will not be automatically deleted; the corrupted data still exists in the storage pool, just no longer affecting the deleted backups
     To completely remove corrupted data, you need to delete all backups that reference it

 !!! tip

     Affected backup IDs can be clicked directly from the in-game validate output, or retrieved in full from the `validate.log` log file

-### Method 3: (Not Yet Implemented) Provide Files with Intact Data to Rebuild blob/chunk
+### Method 3: (Not Yet Implemented) Provide Files with Intact Data to Rebuild blob or chunk data

 !!! info

     This feature has not yet been implemented

-In theory, if you have one or more files with the same content as the damaged blob/chunk, a dedicated repair command could allow PB to re-ingest those files and fix the corrupted storage entries
+In theory, if you have one or more files with the same content as the damaged blob or chunk, a dedicated repair command could allow PB to re-ingest those files and fix the corrupted storage entries

-The planned usage would be: provide one or more file paths (or an archive containing those files), PB computes the hash of each input file, and searches the database for blob or chunk entries with a matching hash in a corrupted state (`missing`, `corrupted`, `mismatched`).
-If found, it re-writes the file to the corresponding storage path, completing the repair
+The planned usage would be: provide one or more file paths (or an archive containing those files), PB computes the hash of each input file, and searches the database for blob or chunk entries with a matching hash in a corrupted state (`missing`, `corrupted`, `mismatched`); if found, it re-writes the corresponding blob file or pack entry, completing the repair

-The current version of PrimeBackup does not support this: the `!!pb import` command, when processing files, will not re-write the physical file if a blob record with the same hash already exists in the database, so even importing a backup with the same content will not replace the corrupted blob file
+The current version of PrimeBackup does not support this: the `!!pb import` command, when processing files, will not re-write the physical file if a blob record with the same hash already exists in the database, so even importing a backup with the same content will not replace corrupted storage data

 Watch future versions for updates on this feature